LAW OF EVIDENCE

 term used to describe a written agreement between parties.

-a Latin phrase that means the written law and is the opposite of lex non scripta.
+a Latin phrase that means the unwritten or the common law.

 This site contains general legal information but does not constitute professional legal advice for your particular situation.
 The Law Dictionary is not a law firm, and this page does not create an attorney-client or legal adviser relationship.
 If you have specific questions, please consult a qualified attorney licensed in your jurisdiction.